-- Do not however question too many general inquiries or ones that you should already know the answer to. just demonstrates to the recruiting manager that you lack communication skills, did not conduct adequate research, or both.
+- Do not question too many general inquiries or ones that you should already know the answer to.
+It demonstrates to the recruiting manager that you lack communication skills, did not conduct adequate research, or both.

 - When responding to a question, provide examples.
 This will demonstrate to the hiring manager that you have dealt with scenarios comparable to those encountered in the position.

-- Don't really glorify or disparage your former employer.
+- Don't glorify or disparage your former employer.
 Companies prefer not to recruit flatterers or loudmouths.